taw00/pychess-rpm/README.md

 ## tl;dr — I just want to play chess!

-*I could only make RPMs available for Fedora.
+*NOTE: RPMs are only available for Fedora.
 CentOS, EL8, and OpenSUSE all have missing dependencies.*

 **Prep&nbsp;.&nbsp;.&nbsp;.**
 ```bash